knuxify/blog/_posts/2023-04-11-tab3-display.md

 I went through quite a lot of debugging to figure this part out.
 Here are some of the more interesting discoveries I made along the way:

 * In downstream, two backlight devices appeared under `/sys/class`.
 One was the `lp855x` device, but it seemed to do nothing... the other was an `mdnie` device, that actually changed the brightness...?
-Searching for the source was inconslusive, but I ended up finding `drivers/video/samsung/mdnie.c`, which is the driver for mDNIe - "Mobile Digital Natural Image Engine", a Samsung-proprietary color correction system.
+It's controlled by the driver at `drivers/video/samsung/mdnie.c`, which is the driver for mDNIe - "Mobile Digital Natural Image Engine", a Samsung-proprietary color correction system.
 * At some point while digging through the kernel for clues, I found `arch/arm/plat-samsung/dev-backlight.c`, which seemed to contain the PWM period value I was looking for - `78770`.
 * I copied the period and set up PWM just like the mainline `lp855x` driver docs told me to... but I still got nothing.

-Turns out, the driver was broken, and PWM mode didn't work at all!
+### The REAL cause of the backlight failures

+**This part was added ahead of time, on April 15th 2023.** As it turns out, I had jumped to conclusions here way too fast, and missed some details.

+As it turns out - indeed, the downstream lp855x device isn't fully configured for PWM control - the folks adding the necessary setup structs did not set up the `pwm_set_intensity` element, which *should* be a pointer to a function that sets the duty cycle for the PWM to match the requested brightness.
+Let me explain.

+The PWM **period** is the total period of the PWM signal, and the **duty cycle** is the active time.
+The way you set the backlight's intensity is by adjusting the duty cycle value - the closer it is to 0, the dimmer the backlight gets, and the closer it is to the period (which acts as the "maximum" value), the brighter it gets.

+When trying to figure this out, I stumbled across two issues:

+Firstly, I didn't actually add the PWMs correctly!
+Turns out, I accidentally added a `pwm` property instead of the `pwms` property.
+In my defense, the driver doesn't even print an error message when this happens - it just silently fails.
+I didn't know this at the time - so I had just assumed that the driver was broken.

 I figured out that I could export out the PWM pin using `echo "1" > /sys/class/pwm/pwmchip0/export`, then set the duty cycle and period values manually following the lp855x driver code that *should* have worked.
-And indeed, I saw the voltage rise from 14.25V to about 16V.
-Not yet enough, but we were getting close!
+To be exact - I figured that I could just set the duty cycle to the period, effectively blasting the backlight at full brightness.
+And indeed, I saw the voltage rise from 14.25V to about 16V - not quite enough to get it to work!

-Since I now knew that PWM controlled the backlight, and we didn't need the `lp855x` driver for it, I decided to use the generic `pwm-backlight` driver instead.
+Since I now knew that PWM controlled the backlight, I decided to use the generic `pwm-backlight` driver instead.
 I copied the pwm-backlight node using the generic pwm-backlight driver from another Exynos device, the Galaxy Note 10.1 (p4note):

 ```c
 	backlight: backlight {